Fruity Pie Biscuit Bombs

 Pie Filling Biscuit Bombs

-Fruity Pie Biscuit Bombs are delicious little nuggets of blueberry and cherry pie filling (or any fruit pie filling you like!) stuffed into a flaky biscuit round, baked, and covered in a powdered sugar glaze.
+Fruity Pie Biscuit Bombs are delicious little nuggets pie filling stuffed into a flaky biscuit round, baked, and covered in a powdered sugar glaze.

 Prep Time 15 minutes